Developer: Junction Point Studios (Wii), Heavy Iron (Wii U),

 This review is based on the Wii version of the game.
 A retail copy was provided by Disney Interactive Studios for review.

-It won’t come as much of a shock to veterans of the original, but Epic Mickey 2 has a truly fantastic score behind it.
-Aside from its delightful musical numbers, this game’s booming orchestral tracks and songs with a hint of familiarity will leave you awestruck and really helps in identifying this game as an epic adventure.
+It won“t come as much of a shock to veterans of the original, but Epic Mickey 2 has a truly fantastic score behind it.
+Aside from its delightful musical numbers, this game“s booming orchestral tracks and songs with a hint of familiarity will leave you awestruck and really helps in identifying this game as an epic adventure.
 And believe it or not, the music also changes depending on your decisions.
-These audial shifts won’t exactly be glaring you in the
+These audial shifts won“t exactly be glaring you in the face ears, subtle as they are, but they are there, and they do help to make your experience more than meets the eye ear.

 + Voice acting is impressive